gammapy/gammapy/docs/data/dm.rst

 Classes
 -------

 Gammapy helps with data management using a multi-layered set of classes.
-The job of the DataManager and DataStore is to make it easy and fast to locate files and select subsets of observations.
+The job of the DataStore is to make it easy and fast to locate files and select subsets of observations.

-* The `~gammapy.data.DataManager` represents a configuration (usually read from a YAML file) of directories and index files specifying where data is available locally and remotely and in which formats.
 * The `~gammapy.data.DataStore` represents data files in a given directory and usually consists of two things: a `~astropy.table.Table` that contains the location, content, size, checksum of all files